ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 Parties might choose not to honor preferences they receive on the basis of express agreements they have with other parties, for legal compliance purposes, or for other reasons.
-Historically, entities engaged in automated processing of digital assets in support of safety, education, scholarship, research, preservation, interoperability, accessibility, and other priorities have needed to make such choices in response to existing preference
+Historically, entities engaged in AI processing of digital assets in support of safety, education, scholarship, research, preservation, interoperability, accessibility, and other priorities have needed to make such choices in response to existing preference